Amoolaa/grafana-teams-ldap-sync/README.md

 # grafana-teams-ldap-sync

 A tool to synchronize Grafana Teams membership with LDAP/Active Directory groups based on LDAP user filters.
 It supports multiple organisations, team member and admin roles, and can run either as a one-time sync or as a server with an endpoint that does adhoc syncs.
+This aims to match what is offered in [Grafana Cloud and Enterprise for LDAP team synchronisation](https://grafana.com/docs/grafana/latest/setup-grafana/configure-security/configure-authentication/enhanced-ldap/) for users of Grafana OSS.

 ## Installation